 The status of FSC controlled wood national risk assessments can be accessed here.

 Controlled Wood Risk Assessment for the UK

-FSC UK has completed an FSC Controlled Wood Risk Assessment for the UK (FSC-CWRA-006-GBR V3-0).
-The assessment received official approval in March 2014 and concludes that England, Scotland, Wales and Northern Ireland are all low risk for all categories.
+FSC UK has completed an FSC Controlled Wood Risk Assessment for the UK (FSC-NRA-GB-V1-0).
+The assessment received international approval in December 2018 and concludes that England, Scotland, Wales and Northern Ireland are all low risk for all categories.